 - Get help building a better life

 - Live and feel happier

-We offer care in a warm, supportive atmosphere.
-Our professional team conducts a thorough evaluation to determine the cause of behavioral and mental changes.
+Our professional team conducts a thorough evaluation to determine the cause of behavioral and mental changes in older adults.
 We then work with patients and families to develop a course of treatment.

-Our care is personal and our team of healthcare professionals — including psychiatrists, physicians, social workers, nurses, activity therapists, psychotherapists and counselors —specialize in geriatric care.
-Our 10-bed inpatient care unit includes professionals from other departments at SH — such as occupational, physical, and speech therapists — that are available as needed.
+Our care is personal, and our team of healthcare professionals includes our psychiatrist, physicians, our social worker/counselor, nurses, and activity therapists.
+They work as a team to provide the best care possible.
+Our 10-bed inpatient care facility for older adults also includes professionals from other departments at Southwest Health, such as occupational, physical, and speech therapists, all available as needed.

-No two patients are exactly alike, so we develop a comprehensive treatment plan based on the results of our thorough physical and mental evaluation.
-Our therapies are designed to help patient’s better care for themselves, follow their provider’s instructions about taking medicines and live as safely as possible.
+Because no two patients are exactly alike, we develop a comprehensive treatment plan based on the results of a thorough physical and mental health evaluation.
+Our therapies are designed to help our geriatric patient’s better care for themselves.
+We work to ensure patients follow their provider’s instructions about taking medicines and live as safely and as healthy as possible.

 Treatment may include:

 - New ways to adapt to illness and stress